mta-solutions/fsharp-data-validation/README.md

     | Invalid of 'F list * Map<string, 'F list>
 ```

-The `Invalid` constructor takes a list of type level failures and a map of all the field level failures.
+The `Invalid` constructor takes a list of failures at the type level and a map of all the failures at the field level.
-The keys of this map are the names of the fields that failed.
+The keys of this map represent the names of the fields that failed.
 Of course, the real `Proof<'F, 'T>` type is a bit more complicated.
-The keys of the field level failures are actually lists of `Name` so we can support nested validations.
+The keys of the field level failures are lists of `Name` to support nested validations.
-More on that later.
+More details on this will be provided later.

-Let's update our smart constructor with this type:
+Let's update our smart constructor to utilize this type:

 ```fsharp
 module Example.Types